 - 1) Why choose B-Keen to conduct your Estate Sale?

-Paramount customer service, Honesty, Integrity, Professionalism, attention to detail, determination,
+Paramount customer service, Honesty, Integrity, Professionalism, attention to detail, tenacity,

-We work very hard to beautify and make your entire home look show-room ready.
+We invest hundreds of man-hours to beautify and make your entire home look show-room ready.
 We carefully inspect,

-in a fine department store.
-Please note that your best interest is also ours and we will not sell things for less than we
+big department stores.
+Your best interest is also ours and we will not sell things for less than we must,

-must, however, it is liquidation and to be thoroughly effective, things must be priced to sell in a few days only.
-When
+however it is liquidation and to be most effective (GOAL=SELL ALL), things must be priced to sell quickly.
+We'll

 - 2) How much will it cost?

-Nothing out of pocket, we charge a competitive commission rate (percentage) pulled from the sale revenue.
+Nothing out of pocket, we charge a competitive commission rate (35% +/-) pulled from the sale revenue.